proyecto26/nativescript-inappbrowser/README.md

 ------------- | ------
 `open`        | Opens the url with Safari in a modal on iOS using **SFSafariViewController**, and Chrome in a new custom tab on Android.
 On iOS, the modal Safari will not share cookies with the system Safari.
-`close`       | Dismisses the system's presented web browser `openAuth`    | Opens the url with Safari in a modal on iOS using **SFAuthenticationSession**, and Chrome in a new custom tab on Android.
+`close`       | Dismisses the system's presented web browser `openAuth`    | Opens the url with Safari in a modal on iOS using **SFAuthenticationSession/ASWebAuthenticationSession**, and Chrome in a new custom tab on Android.
 On iOS, the user will be asked whether to allow the app to authenticate using the given url.
 `closeAuth`   | Dismisses the current authentication session `isAvailable` | Detect if the device supports this plugin